JCT03/capstone_project/README.md

 # Capstone Project

-This repository creates all the code, neural networks, and output data created in the process of my senior capstone project.
+This repository creates all the code, neural networks, and data created in the process of my senior capstone project.

 ## Contents